Dieterbe/profile-process/README.md

 This script allows just that.
 Although at this point only the minimum functionality is implemented, it's more of a prototype.
 But it helped me debugging an issue...

+### How it works

+launches a subprocess, collects stats every `probe_interval`.
+When child finishes, shows graphs and exits with same exit code as child.

+### Limitations
+* crude graphs, can miss subtle short spikes
+* probe interval does not account for duration of code overhead of collecting metrics (i.e. real time drifs over time)
+* various bugs, probably?

 ### Dependencies

 * python2